eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

     main()
 ```

-Running the script takes six seconds on my laptop:
+Running the script takes six seconds on my laptop, and prints these diagnostics:

 ```
 Found 304,304 sentence pairs.